 To each PFParticle is then associated a vertex.
 This vertex could indeed take-on some additional, descriptive labels (in Pandora we have labels for: interaction vertices, start, end, apex, corners and more generic "features").
 The convention is that the PFParticle vertex is the start vertex, except for the neutrino as you mentioned above, where the vertex represents the interaction point.

 This should all mean there is no ambiguity in the Pandora output.
 In essence, Pandora tries to exactly mirror the well-defined output produced by e.g. event generation steps in HEP: it provides a navigable hierarchy of particles, each with a particle type, a four-momentum, a start-vertex position and an associated collection of hits.
 This is very much physics-motivated, rather than pattern-recognition motivated (as labelled in the opening description for this thread).

 It seems sensible, from the Pandora point of view, to maintain this well-defined convention, as other approaches would seem to throw-away information reconstructed by Pandora (any maybe instead push the onus onto the spacepoints, provided either by Pandora or a downstream track fitting package).
 We think that the EDM should support full translation of information from Pandora (so actually some new vertex labels would be useful!) and also support persistence of any downstream alternative approaches or refinements e.g. track fits to Pandora "found tracks".

 Maybe we should have a quick Skype chat if we are still at cross-purposes following this discussion?

-#4 Updated by Robert Sulej almost 4 years ago
+#4 Updated by Robert Sulej over 4 years ago

 You are right, a way to distinguish various types of vertices is needed to store a more complete description of reconstructed events.